r-spatial/sf/README.md

 ### lwgeom

-Functions and methods that require `liblwgeom`, including ellipsoidal (not spherical or Euclidean) metrics (area, distances), are provide by and used from [lwgeom](https://github.com/r-spatial/lwgeom), which is also on [CRAN](https://cran.r-project.org/package=lwgeom).
+Functions and methods that require `liblwgeom`, including ellipsoidal (not spherical or Eucledian) metrics (area, distances), are provide by and used from [lwgeom](https://github.com/r-spatial/lwgeom), which is also on [CRAN](https://cran.r-project.org/package=lwgeom).

 ## Contributing

 * Contributions of all sorts are most welcome, issues and pull requests are the preferred ways of sharing them.
-* When contributing pull requests, please adhere to the package style (in package code use `=` rather than `<-`; don't change indentation; tab stops of 4 spaces are preferred).
+* When contributing pull requests, please adhere to the package style (in package code use `=` rather than `<-`; don't change indentation; tab stops of 4 spaces are preferred)
 * This project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project, you agree to abide by its terms.
+By participating in this project you agree to abide by its terms.

 ## How to cite